EPCCed/eidf-docs/docs/services/s3/getting-started.md

 [create_bucket](https://docs.aws.amazon.com/boto3/latest/reference/services/s3/client/create_bucket.html)

 !!!
-Tip "Troubleshooting: `botocore.exceptions.ClientError: An error occurred (InvalidBucketName) when calling the CreateBucket operation: None`"
+Tip "Troubleshooting: `botocore.exceptions.ClientError: An error occurred (InvalidBucket-Name) when calling the CreateBucket operation: None`"

     This exception can be raised if a bucket name does not conform to the naming requirements.